matter-labs/foundry-zksync/README.md

 - ***Send transactions to deployed contracts on zkSync Testnet or Local Test Node***

 NOTE: All commands are entered from the project root folder

+NOTE: in this version we also have a dependency on our fork of ethers-rs, so that we can support the new solidity binaries on Apple Silicon.
+This dependency should be removed in a near future.

 ---